What is SAMAJ?

 Series editors: Margret Frenz and Roger Jeffery.

-This thematic issue is the first in a series of issues jointly co-edited by SAMAJ and the European Association for South Asian Studies (EASAS).
+This thematic issue is the second in a series of issues jointly co-edited by SAMAJ and the European Association for South Asian Studies (EASAS).
 More on our partnership with EASAS here.

 17 October 2013